© 2024 MICHIGAN PUBLIC

 But more importantly, Thanksgiving is a time to eat.

-With those priorities in mind, Michigan Radio has compiled a number of favorite recipes from our own family feasts.
+With those priorities in mind, Michigan Public has compiled a number of favorite recipes from our own family feasts.
 Below you’ll find everything from the classics, like cranberry sauce or pumpkin pie, to more specific family traditions, like red chile or Portuguese sweet bread.
 The recipes are divided into Sides & Starters, Vegetables, Entrees, and Desserts, so you can discover a new recipe for any part of your family's feast!

 We hope you give some of our Turkey Day treats a try, and have a happy Thanksgiving!